 It doesn’t take long to be captivated by Hawkes Bay, an often-overlooked eastern region on New Zealand’s North Island.
-Whether seduced by award-winning wines, entranced by the art deco architecture, or enchanted by sweeping agricultural or coastal views, the region will find some way to win you over.
+Whether seduced by award-winning wines, fascinated by the art deco architecture, or entranced by sweeping agricultural or coastal views, the region will find some way to win you over.
 With so much diversity, it’s not surprising that there are so many things to do in Hawkes Bay.

 Hawkes Bay is on the east coast of the North Island, extending from the Mahia Peninsula 100km south to Cape Kidnappers.
 The region is known for some of the country’s top wines as well as its 360km of coastline.
 A region filled with small towns, it’s also home to two cities: Napier and Hastings.